unshiftio/liferaft/README.md

 There are a couple of default options that you can configure in the constructor of your Raft:

-- `name` A unique name of the node that we just created.
+- `address` A unique address of the node that we just created.
 If none is supplied we will generate a random UUID.
 - `heartbeat` The heartbeat timeout.
 Make sure that this value is lower then your minimum election timeout and take message latency in consideration when